brunokenshin/jmic/README.md

 # Limitations:
 - Must be only one persistance table for all fields
 - Persistance table MUST have column "ID" (Primary Key) and it must be the ONLY "NOT NULL" column.
+- Since mail fields are matched using regular expressions, user must know its syntax.
+Maybe even java particularities for it like special character escapes.

 # Dependencies:
 - mysql:mysql-connector-java